A student who cannot understand any part of this code of conduct should seek advice from an instructor or senior student.

 The instructors call of “SHUGO” signifies the beginning of training and all students will line up smartly in grade order.
 Students joining a line which has already formed will do so from behind, not from the front.

-When the instructor calls “YAME”, all students must immediately cease their activity and stand in readiness.
+When the instructor calls “YAME (yah-may)”, all students must immediately cease their activity and stand in readiness.
 This is to ensure safe conduct and prevent injury.